aws-samples/istio-on-eks/modules/04-security/README.md

 ## Prerequisites:

-To be able to work on this module you should meet the following prerequisites.
+To be able to work on this module you should meet the following prerequisites.Ensure that you have the following tools installed locally:

-### Tools
-Ensure that you have the following tools installed locally:
   * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
   * [terraform](https://developer.hashicorp.com/terraform/install)
   * [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)